tomalaforge/angular-challenges/docs/src/content/docs/guides/create-challenge.md

 ### What is created

-- The generator will create all files needed to have a new working application.
+- The generator will create all the files needed to have a new working application.
 All these files will be created inside `apps/${directory}/${name}`
 - A Markdown file with the minimal setup will be created inside `docs/src/content/docs/challenges/${docRepository}`

 ## Challenge Creation